Don’t want to be a victim of social engineering – learn 3 ways to defend yourself

 1. Be aware of what information you share

-Many social engineering attacks are about knowing something about an intended target.
+Many social engineering attacks are based on knowledge about an intended target.
 And where better to gather this information than on social media?

-Something as seemingly not relevant as posting a photo of your child’s birthday party gives the social engineer several attempts to ask security questions, try to enter a PIN, and guess your password.
-Going on vacation, talking about your favorite books and movies, discussing where you met your partner – all these things are information that you freely share with attackers when you post publicly on the Internet.
+Something as seemingly not relevant as posting a photo of your child’s birthday party can provide the social engineer several attempts to ask security questions try to enter a PIN, and guess your password.
+Going on vacation, talking about your favorite books and movies, discussing where you met your partner.
+All these things are information that you freely share with attackers when you post them publicly on the Internet.

-To be safe, make sure that your profile is devoid of this type of information and intended for public sharing, or blocked so that strangers cannot see what you don’t want.
+Make sure that your profile is devoided of this type of information and intended for public sharing.
+You can also block it so that strangers cannot see things you don’t want show them.

 2. Take care of the knowledge and awareness of your users

-IT departments should be sure email filters are in place to block spam and phishing attempts, and all employees should be trained to recognize phishing and other forms of social engineering.
+IT departments should be sure that email filters are in place to block spam and phishing attempts.
+Moreover all employees should be trained to recognize phishing and other forms of social engineering.
 Make sure people know what signals to watch out for.

-Users should be trained to ask questions of anyone they do not recognize and to ask questions if they are in an area they usually go to, asking questions or being interviewed may be uncomfortable, but it is better to ask for answers and get to know a colleague than to be responsible for letting the hacker into the front door.
+Users should be trained to ask questions to anyone they do not recognize and to ask questions them if they include subjects beyond their knowledge.
+Asking questions or being interviewed may be uncomfortable, but it is better to ask for answers than to be responsible for letting the hacker into the front door.

 3. Policies & Procedures

 Introduce rules to prevent hacking, digital or physical, using social engineering.
-Make sure passwords are long and complex, force users to change passwords regularly, require two-factor authentication, block users from performing certain activities outside the office, and ensure tight control of physical access tools such as RFID cards and access codes.
+Make sure passwords are long and complex.
+Force users to change passwords regularly, require two-factor authentication, block users from performing certain activities outside the office.
+Ensure tight control of physical access tools such as RFID cards and access codes.

-It may seem insurmountable in the face of potential bogus phone calls, phishing emails, slick callers, and disguised attackers, but it’s not: you just need to know what sensitive information is, control how it is shared, and be aware when something is not there.
+It may seem insurmountable in the face of potential bogus phone calls, phishing emails, slick callers, and disguised attackers, but it’s not.
+You just need to know your sensitive information , control how it‘s shared, and be aware.